 “Fugitive dust” consists primarily of soil particles in the air caused by wind and human activities such as excavating, demolition, abrasive blasting, and other activities.
 Dust causes health problems; safety, visibility, and aesthetic issues; and is a nuisance causing expensive damage to property and machinery.
 City staff in many departments respond to numerous dust complaints from citizens each year.
 Current codes and policies do not adequately provide for the prevention and control of dust emissions or the protection of health and the environment.
 Staff in the Environmental Services Department, under the direction of City Council, has drafted an approach to address fugitive dust issues and is seeking public comment and input.

-Martin Marietta Materials Asphalt Plant Draft Air Permit Available
+Martin Marietta Materials Asphalt Plant Draft Air Permit Review

-Martin Marietta Materials Asphalt Plant Listening Session May 14
+Martin Marietta Materials Asphalt Plant Listening Held Session May 14, 2014

 The City of Fort Collins hosted a public listening session with the Colorado Department of Public Health and the Environment and the Citizens Against Asphalt Toxins on Wednesday, May 14, 2014 to provide an opportunity for citizens to express concerns regarding the asphalt plant and for officials to present information about the state’s air permitting and public comment process.
 The meeting was held in response to Martin Marietta Materials’ recent application for an air permit for its asphalt plant at 1800 N. Taft Hill Road.